chainchopper/FATBOY/README.md

 ## ✨ Features Deep Dive

 ### 🤖 The Command Center: Your AI Agent Console
 Interact directly with the app's AI through a sleek, chat-like interface.
-Use intuitive **slash commands** to get instant insights and perform powerful actions.
+Use intuitive **slash commands** or **voice commands** to get instant insights and perform powerful actions.
--   **/suggest:** Get personalized product recommendations based on your history.
--   **/summarize:** Receive a concise summary of your recent dietary activity.
--   **/find `[ingredient]`:** Instantly search the community database for products containing a specific ingredient.
--   **/playwright `[test]`:** (For developers) Trigger end-to-end tests directly from the app.
+-   **Intelligent Conversational AI**: Powered by `rstar-coder-qwen3-0.6b@bf16` (LLM with tool/function calling) and `fatboy-embeddings-v4-text-retrieval` (multi-modal embedding model).
+-   **Personalized Context**: The AI is fed comprehensive user data including your profile, health preferences, recent scan history, shopping list, food diary summary, and unlocked achievements for highly relevant responses.
+-   **AI Tool Calling**: Directly command the AI to perform actions like "Add this to my shopping list" or "Put this in my dinner diary."
+The AI executes these commands within the app, providing instant audio/visual confirmation.
+-   **Contextual Follow-up Questions**: After each AI response, receive 3 clickable follow-up questions to guide your conversation.
+The initial greeting also provides helpful starting questions.
+-   **Voice Commands**: Seamlessly interact with the AI using your voice, with a toggle in preferences to enable/disable.
+-   **Persistent Chat History**: Your conversations with Fat Boy are saved locally (user-specific) and can be cleared via a custom modal.

 ### 📱 The Core Loop: Unified Intelligent Scanner
 The heart of Fat Boy is a powerful, full-screen scanning experience.
 The intelligent camera automatically detects what you're pointing at—be it a **barcode, an ingredient label, or a full receipt**—and analyzes it in real-time.